 At the time, I was 15 years old, and was one of nine African American teenagers whose safety was in jeopardy because we were on the front lines of a civil rights struggle Dr. King had helped to start.
 We nine Arkansas teenagers were stuck in the civil rights struggle to integrate schools.
 We were caught amid a firestorm of controversy among states' rights advocates, gun-toting segregationists, and proponents of the supremacy of federal law.

-Dr. King had come to this secret meeting of NAACP leaders gathered to discuss how to keep us—the "Little Rock Nine," as we were called— live in the face of mounting violence.
+Dr. King had come to this secret meeting of NAACP leaders gathered to discuss how to keep us—the "Little Rock Nine," as we were called—alive in the face of mounting violence.

 We were in the deep throes of learning what it means to take a nonviolent stand.
 We had become the instruments in a legal challenge to desegregate Little Rock Central High School.
 This was following the United States Supreme Court decision that "separate is not equal" (Brown v.
 Board of Education, 1954).